freebsd/freebsd-quarterly/2020q3/ci.md

 are available in the [weekly CI reports](https://hackmd.io/@FreeBSD-CI).

-During the third quarter of 2020, we continued working with the contributors and developers in the project to fulfil their testing needs and also keep collaborating with external projects and companies to improve their products and FreeBSD.
+During the third quarter of 2020, we continued working with the contributors and developers in the project to fulfill their testing needs and also keep collaborating with external projects and companies to improve their products and FreeBSD.

 Important changes:
- * All !x86 -test builds now trigger a new build on 22:00 UTC daily, this was not running very often because of running all the tests in qemu takes lots of time.
+ * All !x86 -test builds now trigger a new build on 22:00 UTC daily; this was not running very often because running all the tests in qemu takes lots of time.
 The work on improving the test execution speed and parallelism is in progress.
 The list of the jobs is following:
    * https://ci.freebsd.org/job/FreeBSD-head-armv7-test/